chinamike65/hugo-tuolesi/content/book3/book3en.md

 b) Increase of life span, knowledge, and wealth,

-c) Power to influence others and
+c) Power to influence others

 d) Wrathful elimination of demonic forces and interferences